rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ## 10.ii.b RegExp Named Groups for Stage 3

-AWB: The next regex item we have is named group
+AWB: The next regex item we have is named group.

-DE: There's a presentation for this linked in the agenda
+DE: There's a presentation for this linked in the agenda.

 DE: So the named groups proposal also hasn't really changed.